justobsessiom/IPS-Suite-Server/README.md

 **IPS Suite** connects your computer files to Roblox Studio.
 Since Roblox cannot directly access your hard drive for security reasons, this lightweight server acts as a **safe bridge**.

 It allows you to:
-- Select images/videos from your PC.
+- Select images from your PC.
 - Convert pixels into data.
 - Send that data to the Roblox Plugin to build efficiently.